 By recognizing another person’s love language, you can act in ways that they will feel loved, or you can better understand their actions as acts of love.
 You can also better understand your own needs.

-A simple bit of knowledge and mindfulness about a person’s love language can help you communicate better and strengthen any relationship.
 This is a book I personally refer to in my daily life, and it’s easily the top book I recommend to anyone looking to improve his or her personal relationships.

 The 5 Second Rule by Mel Robbins